markcox80/data-flow/doc/schedulers.md

 the runnables in the execution queue to complete or a specified wall clock time to elapse.

-Note that it is unspecified when runnables start executing, but runnables must have started executing when `START1` or `START` followed by `WAIT-UNTIL-FINISHED` has been applied to the scheduler.
+Note that it is unspecified when runnables start executing, however, runnables must have started executing when `START1` or `START` followed by `WAIT-UNTIL-FINISHED` has been applied to the scheduler.